AI Thinking Models: Full Overview and Working Principles

 • When generating a response, the model can “attend” to the most relevant parts of the input.

-For example, when answering a question, an AI model might pay special attention to words in the input that relate directly to the question being asked, rather than treating all words as equally important.
+For example, when answering a question, the model can give greater weight to the words and phrases that are directly related to the question instead of treating every part of the input as equally important.

 Working memory implementation

-Unlike humans, AI thinking models don’t have a separate short-term memory system.
-Instead, they implement a form of “working memory” through:
+Unlike humans, AI thinking models do not have a separate short-term memory system.
+Instead, they rely on several mechanisms that together function as a form of working memory:

 • State preservation: Maintaining information about the current conversation or task.